4 Steps to Higher Scores on Multiple Choice Standardized Tests

 The R.E.A.D. method is based on how multiple choice questions work, in particular standardized math tests.
 What does R.E.A.D. stand for?

 - Read the question and block the facts

 - Do the easy questions first

 The OneDublin.org video covers each of these strategies with actual standardized test examples from the California Dept. of Education website.
-For a copy of the presentation used in this video email your request to email@example.com.
+A copy of the presentation is available here: http://goo.gl/NrxU4g.

 Additional resources for parents and students:

 - After completing all coursework required by your school’s program, work through all of the California Dept. of Education CST released questions - these are actual questions from prior tests.
 When taking these tests double check that your child is using the R.E.A.D. method.

 - For high school students, leverage the official SAT Preparation Center for sample questions.

 - There are many books available on the market that provide additional questions – note, however, that the most important place to start is with released questions that have actually appeared on prior tests.